 Use in Clinical Trials

 The FIB-4 score is increasingly being used in clinical trials as a tool for patient stratification and monitoring treatment response.
-Its non-invasive nature makes it ideal for repeated assessments during the course of a study.
+Still, its non-invasive nature makes it ideal for repeated assessments during the course of a study.
 Researchers use the FIB-4 score to identify patients at high risk of fibrosis progression, track changes in liver health over time, and evaluate the effectiveness of novel therapies aimed at reducing liver damage.

 Expert Opinions

-Hepatologists emphasize that while the FIB-4 score is a valuable screening tool, it should not be used in isolation.
+Hepatologists underline that while the FIB-4 score is a valuable screening tool, it should not be used in isolation.
 Experts recommend a comprehensive approach that includes a thorough medical history, physical examination, and consideration of other clinical factors.
 In cases where the FIB-4 score is borderline or inconsistent with clinical findings, further evaluation with advanced imaging or liver biopsy may be warranted.

 Future Directions